… or repairs mayhem … sort of

 I didn’t spot it at first.
 Instead, I’ve focused on connectors that were all-time shorted, regardless of button positions.

-That leads me to the real cause of a problem.
+That leads me to the real cause of the problem.
 Now it should be more visible 😀

-While assembling this unit, I’ve also fixed a broken speaker wire and that finished the repair.
+While assembling this unit, I also fixed a broken speaker wire and that finished the repair.

 CPC 464 nr.4

-Last CPC that I’ve fixed recently was delivered by one of my blog readers – Borys.
+The last CPC that I fixed recently was delivered by one of my blog readers – Borys.

-Borys wrote an email to me, asking if I could take a look at his 464 that apparently didn’t work properly.
+Borys wrote an email to me, asking if I could take a look at his 464 which didn’t work properly.